Practical Amazement

 Mathematics is not a language but a place

-The setting where I work
+A lovely setting for where I work

-As principal of the School of Practical Amazement
+I’m principal of the School of Practical Amazement

-Where every pupil meets their special needs
+Where every pupil finds their special needs

-Many first arrived after desperate sex when
+Many arrived following desperate sex when

 The mothers of invention